phpvms/docs/docs/download.md

 ## Downloading Full Package

-The zip/tar file from the downloads site contains all of the dependencies.
+The **zip/tar file** from the downloads site contains all of the dependencies.
+Source code is not suitable for a fresh installation.

 - [Official releases and pre-releases](https://github.com/nabeelio/phpvms/releases) -
-  The latest released versions !!!
-DO NOT DOWNLOAD THE SOURCE CODE !!!
+  The latest released versions **!!!
+DO NOT DOWNLOAD THE SOURCE CODE !!!**
 - [Development branch, TAR.GZ](https://phpvms.cdn.vmslabs.net/phpvms-latest-dev.tar.gz) -
   The latest development build, may contain new bugs or non-documented features
 - [Development branch, ZIP](https://phpvms.cdn.vmslabs.net/phpvms-latest-dev.zip) -